Economy of Western Australia: Resources

 In global terms, Western Australia is a significant producer of a wide range of resource commodities.
 Australia is the world's largest producer of both bauxite and alumina, with half of national production coming from Western Australia.
 Alcoa's Huntly mine provides the feedstock for its three refineries at Wagerup, Pinjarra and Kwinana.
 Worsley Alumina transports bauxite from its Boddington mine to its refinery at Worsley via a 51 km conveyor belt.
 It is the world's third-largest iron-ore producer (15% of the world's total) and extracts 75% of Australia's 240 tonnes of gold.
-Diamonds are extracted at Argyle diamond mine in far north of the Kimberley region.
+Diamonds were extracted at Argyle diamond mine in far north of the Kimberley region before it ceased operations in 2020.
 Coal mined at Collie is the main fuel for baseload electricity generation in the state's south-west.
 Australia is the world's fifth largest exporter of LNG, most of which is produced by the North West Shelf Venture near Karratha.

 Resource sector growth in recent years has resulted in significant labour and skills shortages, leading to recent efforts by the state government to encourage interstate and overseas immigration.
 According to the Feb 2012 statistical data, the average full-time adult weekly income was A$1,617.90 in Western Australia (compared to A$1,406.80 in Australia as a whole).
 Recent growth has also contributed to significant rises in average property values in 2006, although values plateaued in 2007.
 Perth property prices are still the second highest in Australia behind Sydney, and high rental prices continue to be a problem.
-A lot of this has to do with the Mining Industry being so strong in WA.
+A lot of this has to do with the mining industry being so strong in WA.